 This is a visit with your ob-gyn that helps you plan for a pregnancy.
-During this visit, your ob-gyn should review your medical history, your family history, any past pregnancies, and any medications you take.
-You also should review immunizations to be sure that you have all of the vaccines that are recommended for you.
-You and your ob-gyn also may talk about
+During this visit, talk with your ob-gyn about your medical history, your family history, any past pregnancies, and any medications you take.
+Also ask if you have all of the vaccines that are recommended for you.
+You and your ob-gyn may also talk about

-- · your diet and lifestyle - how you can maintain a healthy weight before getting pregnant - recommended screening for sexually transmitted infections (STIs) - the option of carrier screening for you and, if needed, your partner
+- your diet and lifestyle - how you can maintain a healthy weight before getting pregnant - recommended screening for sexually transmitted infections (STIs) - the option of carrier screening for you and, if needed, your partner

-All women should talk with their ob-gyns before trying to get pregnant, but it's especially important for women older than 35.
+Everyone should talk with their ob-gyns before trying to get pregnant, but it's especially important if you are older than 35.